AliceO2Group/simulation/docs/generators/generatorso2.md

 - pythia8powheg
 - boxgen
 - hepmc
+- evtpool
 - extkinO2
 - external

 The hybrid generator is configured via two parameters:
 * configFile &rarr; path to filename of the JSON file used to configure the generators to be included in the hybrid run
 * randomize &rarr; if true the execution order of the generators will be randomised (false by default)
+* num_workers &rarr; number of threads available when parallel generation mode is enabled

 An example JSON configuration file can be found in the hybrid [example folder](https://github.com/AliceO2Group/AliceO2/tree/dev/run/SimExamples/Hybrid) where the script runo2sim.sh can be used as a base to run the generator for the first time, which contains a similar instruction to this one
 ```
 ${O2_ROOT}/bin/o2-sim --noGeant -j 4 --run 300000 --configKeyValues "GeneratorHybrid.configFile=/path/to/file.json;GeneratorHybrid.randomize=true" -g hybrid -o genevents --seed 836302859 -n 10
 ```
 A template of the configuration file can be generated via the O2DPG script [${O2DPG_ROOT}/MC/bin/o2_hybrid_gen.py](https://github.com/AliceO2Group/O2DPG/blob/master/MC/bin/o2_hybrid_gen.py) passing as argument to its **gen** flag a list of all the generators you want to use in your simulation.
+The template generator requires O2 to be loaded in your environment since the needed generators parameter and default values are dynamically taken from the ROOT dictionary, otherwise the script will not work.
 The newly created file will contain all the parameters needed to be configured (most of them with default values set) and a field called fractions which is an array with all elements set to unity.
 Each element, in order, corresponds to the number of events to be generated with each generator before passing to the next when running with no randomisation.
 If no fractions field is present all the elements are assumed to be unity, however if this is set it's important that the size of the array corresponds to the number of generators that will be initialised, otherwise the simulation will not start.
+These are also used for the randomisation distribution, changing the percentage of usage for each generator when declared.
+If they are not or each generator has the same fraction the randomisation will be uniform.

 For more usage information on both runo2sim.sh and o2_hybrid_gen.py you can always use the \-\-help flag or check the short description at the beginning of their source code.